pickleat/BookReviewSite/README.md

     "average_score": 5.0
 }"""
 > If the requested ISBN number isn’t in your database, your website should return a 404 error.
+- [ ] need to research how to integrate with api, but currently have a hunch that a curl request and a concatenated string build should work.

 **Other Info**
 You should be using raw SQL commands (as via SQLAlchemy’s execute method) in order to make database queries.
 You should not use the SQLAlchemy ORM (if familiar with it) for this project.